ehoang0106/blog/source/_posts/terraform-github-action-for-valheim.md

 When the session is over, the `!down` command shuts down the instance when needed beside the CloudWatch setup to automatically turn off the server if there is no connection.

+This bot-based control lets me manage the server remotely without needing to log into the AWS console.

 ![image](https://blog.khoah.net/media/terraform-github-action-for-valheim/discord_sc.png)

 Here is an example of a CloudWatch setup to monitor `NetworkPacketsIn` over a 5-minute period with a threshold of `300`.